joseankco/DksPluginReleases/info/RemoteStats.md

 # Remote Stats
 The purpose of this task is to send live stats to a server in order to be able to monitor them remotelly from our mobile phone or any other device.
+Now it is able to show you all your botting sessions, for that you only need to open server once, and activate the task in all DarkBot instances.
+Note that in order to manage all sessions, the webpage served must to reestablish the connection every time you change from one account to another.
+So it is not a bug when you go to the details of one account and connection is closed, it is working as intended.

 ## Dependencies
 `RemoteStatsServer.exe`<br>